ECON-691/quickstart-for-codespaces/TUTORIAL-PYTHON.md

    Did anything change in the previous code snippet? (*Hint*: `"ms-python.debugpy"` should have been added!)

 #### Working with Python
 7. Open the "Explorer" tab once again and open .devcontainer/postCreate.sh.
-Notice that it includes `sudo apt-get install sl` (steam locomotive).
+Notice that it includes `sudo apt-get install sl` which is fun little command for a steam locomotive ASCII drawing.
 Type "sl" in the terminal and watch the animation!
 (Make sure you're not typing "s1" with the number one!)
+8. Type `cd python` in the terminal and press enter to navigate to the python folder.
+Then type `python expense_tracker.py` to run the interactive expense tracker.
+(You could also use the combined command `cd python && python expense_tracker.py`.)
+$\Longrightarrow$ For this next part, you might want to "Maximize panel size" for the terminal to see everything.
+10.
+11. Now, let's open the Python code.
+Open the "python" folder; then open "expense_tracker.py" and browse through it a little.
+Notice the expense categories, the interactive menu system, and the chart generation functions.
+You don't need to understand all the code, but get a sense of how it's structured.
+12.

 ## Additional Resources